 But that’s not all.
 I would suggest that you spare some more time to speak to a property management professional about real estate investing in Toronto.

-Renting, flipping, selling, or buying a rental property in Toronto are no doubt great investment ideas.
+Renting, flipping, selling, or buying rental property in Toronto are no doubt great investment ideas.
 Either of these decisions could turn you into a happy and successful real estate investor.
-Just make sure that you have taken your time to familiarize with the market before arriving at the decision.
+Just make sure that you have taken your time to familiarize yourself with the market before arriving at the decision.
 Where you get stuck, let us help you.